SergkeiM/php-cloudflare-api/docs/content/2.api/0.accounts/4,audit-logs.md

+---
+title: Audit logs
+description: Audit logs summarize the history of changes made within your Cloudflare account.
+Audit logs include account level actions like login, as well as zone configuration changes.
+---

 # Audit logs

+Audit logs summarize the history of changes made within your Cloudflare account.
+Audit logs include account level actions like login, as well as zone configuration changes.

+:button-link[Cloudflare API docs]{href="https://developers.cloudflare.com/api/operations/audit-logs-get-account-audit-logs" blank}

-## Get account audit logs
+## Get

-Gets a list of [audit logs](https://developers.cloudflare.com/api/operations/audit-logs-get-account-audit-logs) for an account.
+Gets a list of audit logs for an account.
 Can be filtered by who made the change, on which zone, and the timeframe of the change.

 ```php [php]
 $response = $client->accounts()->auditLogs()->list('ACCOUNT_ID');